petzval/btferret/README.md

 ```
 p - Ping a server for OK reply
-f - Send a file to a server, or get a file from a server
+f - Send or get a file using btferret protocol
 D - Tell a server (or all mesh servers) to disconnect
 ```